franzejr/code-challenges/README.md

 ## Contribute

-Please [@gohiring](github.com/goHiring), say what is important for you to build a good API :bowtie:
+Please [@gohiring](github.com/goHiring), say what is important for you to build a good API and help me to build that! :blush: